1941-1942 Season with

 particularly as ASCAP tunes have just returned to the networks.
 He set the kilocycles pulsating with such

-especially, disappointing.
+especially disappointing.
 Otherwise,

 the show was, unmistakably, improved by his return.
 The continuity was uneven, however,